Quantum spatial best-arm identification via quantum walks: Introduction

 Several quantum solutions for BAI problems or related problems have been proposed as kinds of quantum reinforcement learning algorithms.
 BAI problems are well-suited for quantum search algorithms, including Grover's algorithm \cite{grover1996fast} and its generalization, referred to as quantum amplitude amplification \cite{brassard2002quantum}, since BAI problems do not involve exploitation and concentrate only on exploration.
 Indeed, Casal\'e et al. \cite{casale2020quantum} proposed an algorithm named \textit{Quantum BAI} (QBAI) as an application of quantum amplitude amplification and theoretically showed that QBAI obtains optimal solutions quadratically faster than a classical policy.
 Wang et al. \cite{wang2021quantum_A} also presented a quantum-amplitude-amplification-based BAI algorithm with a different approach, showing that the best arm can be found with a fixed confidence.
 Moreover, Cho et al. \cite{cho2023quantum} proposed a decision-making algorithm in the framework of adversarial MAB problems \cite{auer2002nonstochastic}, which is also exploration-based with quantum amplitude amplification.

-This paper proposes a quantum algorithm for BAI problems in a graph-bandit setting via quantum amplitude amplification, which we call \textit{Quantum Spatial Best-Arm Identification} (QSBAI)~\cite{yamagami2023quantum}.
-This algorithm is a spatial extension of QBAI presented by Casal\'e et al. \cite{casale2020quantum}.
-Specifically, to describe quantum superposition on the selection of arms on a graph, we use quantum spatial search by \textit{Quantum Walks} (QWs) on graphs.
-QWs are the quantum version of random walks, which considers quantum superposition about state transition, see Fig.~\ref{intro:fig:qw}~\cite{konno2008quantum,portugal2013quantum}.
-QWs are useful for constructing and analyzing quantum algorithms \cite{kempe2003quantum,konno2008quantum,venegas2012quantum,portugal2013quantum}; for instance, it has been clarified that, using the notations of QWs, Grover's algorithm can be understood as a specific case of spatial search \cite{portugal2013quantum}.
-Moreover, its generalization, quantum amplitude amplification, is also covered by a Markov-process-based QW called Szegedy's walk \cite{szegedy2004quantum}.
+We propose a quantum algorithm for BAI problems in a graph-bandit setting, which we call \textit{Quantum Spatial Best-Arm Identification} (QSBAI)~\cite{yamagami2023quantum}.
+The essential extension from the conventional QBAI in the previous work~\cite{casale2020quantum} is that arm accessibility is no longer unrestricted, and the next decision is constrained by the graph structure.
+Our goal is therefore to formulate BAI under such restricted accessibility and to construct a quantum search procedure adapted to this setting.
+To describe quantum superposition over graph-structured arm selections, we employ quantum spatial search by \textit{Quantum Walks} (QWs) on graphs.
+QWs are the quantum version of random walks, which considers quantum superposition about state transition~\cite{konno2008quantum,portugal2013quantum}.
+QWs are useful for constructing and analyzing quantum algorithms \cite{kempe2003quantum,konno2008quantum,venegas2012quantum,portugal2013quantum}; for instance, it has been clarified that Grover's algorithm can be understood as a specific case of spatial search \cite{portugal2013quantum} by incorporating the operator corresponding to the quantum oracle into a class of QWs called Grover's walk.
+Moreover, quantum amplitude amplification, which generalizes the initial state and the operator referring the initial state in Grover's algorithm, is also covered by a Markov-process-based QW called Szegedy's walk \cite{szegedy2004quantum}.
+Grover's walk can be captured as a special case of Szegedy's walk; in that sense, Szegedy's walk can be positioned as a model which generalizes Grover's algorithm in terms of both the initial state and spatial structure, also see Fig.~\ref{intro:fig:szegedy}.
 This paper attempts to construct QSBAI by generalizing quantum amplitude amplification that appears in QBAI with Szegedy's walk.
-Furthermore, we show examples of QSBAI on complete graphs and complete bipartite graphs and provide mathematical estimations of their performance.
+Also, we clarify that our proposed algorithm is a natural extension of the conventional QBAI algorithm without spatial structure \cite{casale2020quantum} through presenting an example of QSBAI on complete graphs.

+We investigate QSBAI on complete bipartite graphs and derive analytical estimates of its performance.
+Complete bipartite graphs provide a useful model of structured accessibility, in which the action space is partitioned into two classes and admissible transitions are governed by this partition.
+Such graph structures are relevant to engineering decision problems, in which physical or operational constraints restrict how the agent moves through possible actions under locality constraints~\cite{kim2022bipartite,dai2024survey}.
+Complete bipartite graphs therefore provide a setting for investigating best-arm identification under graph-constrained exploration.
+They also offer an analytically tractable setting, in which the effect of accessibility constraints on QSBAI can be examined explicitly.